The Best Commission Model for Sales: Structure, Examples, and Benefits

 Workday adopted a tiered commission structure.
 This model incentivized sales reps to surpass their targets by providing higher commission rates for exceeding sales thresholds.
 This strategy significantly increased total sales and motivated reps to close bigger deals.

 Most SaaS companies will have implemented a gross margin commission structure.
 Here, the focus shifted from sales volume to profitability.
 Sales reps were rewarded based on deal profit margins, aligning their efforts with company profitability goals.
 This approach improved their bottom line while ensuring reps pursued lucrative opportunities.
+The gross margin commission structure also incentivized customer acquisition as a key performance metric, encouraging sales teams to attract new clients and drive business growth.

 Primerica successfully uses a residual commission structure.
 This model provides ongoing commissions for securing contracts that generate steady revenue.
 It’s particularly effective for long sales cycles and subscription-based services, rewarding sales reps for retention efforts.